 Contact: Jo Raven, Engagement Manager

-The latest report is a progress update on our Sustainable Protein engagement with 25 global food companies, and provides industry insight on how companies are beginning to diversify their protein sources to drive growth and support a low-carbon product portfolio.
+The latest report is a progress update on our Sustainable Protein engagement with 25 global food companies.
+It provides industry insight on how companies are beginning to diversify their protein sources to drive growth and support a low-carbon product portfolio.

 Why investors should guide companies to produce protein in ways that stay within our planet’s limited resources.…

 Investor members can log into FAIRR’s investor portal to access individual company-level analysis and download the full report.